 • Integrated report which gathers both financial and sustainability information in one document

 In addition to meeting internationally recognized reporting standards, ESG information should also be disclosed in accordance with the soon to be proposed EU standards, which serve as important points of reference.
 The most commonly used international reporting frameworks are:

 • GRI (all companies)

 • SASB (public companies in the US)

-Are you wondering why ESG is important?
+An important question to ask about ESG is why it is important.
 Here are some of the key values of ESG:

 • More accurate and quality data – By engaging in ESGs, a company can provide shareholders and stakeholders with accurate, quality information.